cloudfoundry/service-fabrik-broker/interoperator/docs/architecture/basic.md

     url: "https://raw.githubusercontent.com/cloudfoundry-incubator/service-fabrik-broker/feature/inter-operator/interoperator/config/samples/templates/gotemplates/postgres/postgres.yaml"
 ```

 Please note that the URLs have to be accessible for the Service Fabrik inter-operator.
-This is especially relevent in the private cloud scenario.
+This is especially relevant in the private cloud scenario.

 ##### In-line templates